Baharbrk/SichereSoftwareEntwicklung/README.md

 Replace `yourprogram.c` with the actual filename of your C program.
 For any issues, ensure the compiler is correctly installed and your PATH is set up properly.
 ```

-This revised README provides more detailed steps, especially for the Windows setup, making it easier for users to follow and successfully run the C program.